ebmorran/ebmorran.github.io/ebmorran.github.io/content/about/_index.md

 My name is Elizabeth Morran.
 Located in Toronto, I've been writing web content for over seven years and designing UX content for over three.
 Here's a little about me and the way I work.

 ## Not *just* a writer...
 I’m a designer and strategist first, with words as my primary tool.
 I focus on structure and information architecture as much as language itself, and one of my key skills is knowing where *not* to add words.
-I think holistically across journeys, catch risks early, and anticipate how changes will affect things over time.
+I think holistically across journeys, catch risks early and anticipate how changes will affect things over time.

 ## But definitely a writer.
 The written word is where I'm most at home.
 In writing I can articulate what others struggle to express, capturing knowledge so it’s clear and usable.
 I’m highly attuned to small shifts in vocabulary that strengthen meaning, and I proofread instinctively, spotting errors and inconsistencies at a glance.
 I deeply believe that correct, precise language is essential to comprehension, brand authority and user trust.